swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

 But not all situations that drop the global-actor from a function value are unsafe.
 In the example above, the conversion that loses the global-actor happens while already on the same actor.
-By the same logic as our actor-method example, this should be safe if we do not allow that casted function to later leave the actor's isolation.
+By the same logic as our actor-method example, this should be safe if we do not allow that casted function to later leave the MainActor's isolation.

 These and other aspects of how Sendable and actor isolation interact with function values are the focus of this proposal.